 UNDERSTANDING A PETITION FOR CANCELLATION

 The USPTO is chiefly concerned with maintaining and protecting the trademark rights of worthy owners.
 However, if the USPTO determines that an existing owner of a trademark does not have the right to the trademark, it will strip the applicant of the mark.
 If a junior applicant believes that a senior, existing applicant is negatively affecting and/or preventing its own mark from registering, the junior applicant can file a Petition for Cancellation before the United States Trademark Trial and Appeal Board (TTAB).
+Please note, this is different than a Trademark Opposition proceeding which occurs before the trademark has officially registered.

 HOW TO FILE A PETITION TO CANCEL